How to Watch Theater Around the World from Your Home

 The Show Must Go On!

 Each weekend, Sir Andrew Lloyd Webber is fulfilling our theatre needs as he releases his work for free to watch on YouTube for 48 hours only!
-This weekend, don’t miss the composer’s latest release of the 1998 West End Live Recording of CATS, starring Elaine Paige as Grizabella.
+This Week, don’t miss the 2014 production of ‘Peter Pan LIVE’, starring Christopher Walken as Captain Hook.
+Watch it here.